nesk/proposal-extension-functions/README.md

 // Returns: 2
 ```

-They would allow to write code that is easy to read from left to right, here's a demonstration based on the first example:
+They allow to write code that is easy to read from left to right, here's a demonstration based on the first example:

 ```js
 string.apply().some().custom().transformations();